We all have a story…..

 Sitting in the waiting room at my GP surgery I kind of knew what was coming, I am an educated man and couldn’t kid myself that this was nothing serious any longer.
 I thought about the symptoms I had been having

 - Getting up 5 or 6 times a night to use the loo

 - Always really tired after I had eaten

 - Cuts had been taking ages to heal

 This was only going to end one way really wasn’t it

 My appointment was called and I sat in front of a GP I had never met before.
 Before I had even finished telling him my symptoms he was calling the nurse to get her to prick my finger and check something on a meter.
 I didn’t realise then that this would become a daily occurrence, in fact some days an hourly occurrence.
 That first finger prick really hurt, kind of got used to that now I guess.
 The reading came back as 26.4, that didn’t mean a thing to me, meant something to the nurse though as she proceeded to get a different strip and put in her meter.
 Pricked my finger again and this one was much better, just 7.6 this time.
 In my mind that must be a good thing right?
 Turns out not such a good thing, that second reading was my ketones.
 In case you don’t know, normal ketones should be around the zero mark.

 Back in the doctors office and he said that he was fairly sure I had diabetes.
 He typed up a letter and put it into an envelope.
 I was then told I need to go to A&E urgently and give them the letter, I was in a state of DKA. high blood sugars and high ketones are a bad mix apparently.

-That was it, in an instant I was a diabetic, life had changed forever more.
+That was it, in an instant life had changed forever more.